Zerocchi/jikan.rb/README.md

 This is a thin Ruby wrapper for [jikan.moe](http://jikan.moe) inspired by [JikanPy](https://github.com/AWConant/jikanpy).
 For more information, please refer to [Jikan documentation](https://jikan.docs.apiary.io/).

+### :warning: This project is no longer maintained.
+If there are alternatives, do open issue so I can link them here. :warning:

 ## Installation

 Add this line to your application's Gemfile: